Bounce Rate: Everything You Want to Know and More

 The simple definition of bounce rate is fairly straightforward: the percentage of visitors to a particular website who navigate away from the site after viewing only one page.

 So someone enters the site from whatever source (email, ad, social media), and leaves without viewing any other pages.
 Makes sense.
 However, in reality, this isn’t entirely accurate.

 A bounce in most analytics systems including Google Analytics is when a user leaves without interacting with the site at all.
-Because you can configure analytics events that occur within a page (such as playing a video or interacting with a slider), you could have a visitor that only visitor one page and then leaves - but it might not be considered a bounce.
+Because you can configure analytics events that occur within a page (such as playing a video or interacting with a slider), you could have a visitor that only visits one page and then leaves – but it might not be considered a bounce.

 For example, let’s say you have a visitor who searches “unbounce integrations” and ends up on this help page:

 As you can see, there are a variety of interactions a user could make.
 Without navigating from the page, they can click any of the tools to integrate, and get more information.
 Here’s an example:

 Now, in my opinion, it would be nice to know this behavior – so it would be wise to set up event tracking for on-page elements people interact with.
 When you set up an event in Google Analytics, you can choose a non interactive or interactive event.
 If the event is interactive, triggering it will make the session a non-bounce session – even if the user exits the page immediately after.

 A quick run of GA Debugger shows Unbounce isn’t triggering events for this, so even if a user clicked every integration tool on the page and then left, it would still be counted as a bounce and they wouldn’t know what interactions the user made:

 In any case, just remember: A bounce in Google Analytics is not a visit with a single pageview, but rather it is a visit with a single engagement hit.
 Another pageview can affect your bounce rate, but also any event that hasn’t been set to nonInteractive can affect bounce rate.